 - Pain in multiple teeth or the jaw joint

 - Headache – especially when opening and closing your jaw

 - Ear pain – in front of or below the ear, with no other signs of ear infection

 - Noises “in your head” – grinding, crunching, or popping sounds

 If you are experience any of the listed symptoms, it is essential to consult a dental professional about treatment options to diminish your tooth, jaw, and headaches caused by TMJ.
 Having a dental exam will not only diagnose what is going on inside your mouth, but why it’s happening and how to repair any damage.

-If you’re interested in learning more about Botox, contact Dr. Larry Lieberman, DDS at 727-785-8017 to schedule a consultation today.
+If you’re interested in learning more about TMJ, contact Dr. Larry Lieberman, DDS at 727-785-8017 to schedule a consultation today.
 Or visit www.dentist-lieberman.com for additional information.

 Dr. Larry Lieberman proudly accepts patients from Safety Harbor, Palm Harbor, Clearwater, Dunedin, Tarpon Springs and surrounding areas.